Our Treatments Working Group

 • Vaccines – a new sub-group focusing on vaccination for common conditions such as RSV, refining and streamlining the vaccination approvals process and championing preventative public health.

-Within the Treatments working group, there is also an Inhaler Recyling task and finish group.
+Within the Treatments working group, there is also an Inhaler Recycling task and finish group.
 This group will develop strategies for sustainable inhaler recycling, contributing to environmental and health goals.

 The Treatments working group has a wide membership of patient representatives, professional bodies, patients, organisations, and industry partners.
 The group’s chairs can be found on our ‘About Us’ page.